Ryan OksenhornUNIVERSAL FUND MEMBER

 Ryan's Story

 Ryan joined Watsi on December 25th, 2016.
-Six years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ryan's most recent donation supported Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.
+Seven years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ryan's most recent donation supported Hein, a four-year-old boy from Burma, to fund eye surgery.

 Impact